Local youth services

 Streusalz mobile youth work

 Mobile youth work across several Salzburg districts.
-Strong if you do not want to start with a formal office, but need someone in the real city environment.
+Strong when you need someone in the real city environment and a formal office feels too big.

 Helpful around hangout spots, district conflicts, social connection, outdoor everyday life, or low-threshold contact.